Fukuoka Airport

-Fukuoka Airport (福岡空港, Fukuoka Kūkō) — formerly known as Itazuke Air Base — is an international airport located 1.6 NM east of Hakata Station in Hakata-ku, Fukuoka, Japan.
-The facility has two runways and covers 355 hectares (877 acres) of land.
+Fukuoka Airport (福岡空港, Fukuoka Kūkō), formerly known as Itazuke Air Base, is an international airport located 1.6 NM east of Hakata Station in Hakata-ku, Fukuoka, Japan.
+The facility has two runways and covers 345 hectares (853 acres) of land.

 Fukuoka Airport is the principal airport on the island of Kyushu and is the fourth busiest passenger airport in Japan, serving 25 million passengers in 2018.
-The airport is surrounded by residential areas and subject to a curfew from 22:00 every night to 07:00 the following morning, at the request of local residents.
+Due to its proximity to several residential areas, the airport is subject to a mandatory late night curfew from 22:00 every night to 07:00 the following morning, at the request of local residents.

 The domestic terminal boasts extensive facilities, but the international terminal is located on the other side of the runway.
 The domestic terminal is connected to the city by the Fukuoka City Subway, and a subway from the airport to the business district takes about ten minutes.
 The international terminal is only accessible by road, although there is scheduled inter-terminal airport bus to the domestic terminal and the subway station, and scheduled bus service to Hakata Station and the Tenjin area.

 As for access to the Fukuoka area, there are airports such as Saga Airport and Kitakyushu Airport, built on an artificial island and therefore open 24 hours a day, as alternatives to Fukuoka Airport, which is chronically congested.

 Fukuoka Airport aggressively built a second runway and expanding two terminals in an effort to ease congestion.
 The second runway officially opened on March 20, 2025.

-Fukuoka Airport is ranked 26th in Skytrax’s World's Top 100 Airports for 2024 and the 2nd in the World's Best Regional Airports.
+Fukuoka Airport is ranked 26th in Skytrax's World's Top 100 Airports for 2024 and the 2nd in the World's Best Regional Airports.